UK Stocks-Factors to watch on Thursday July 2

 about $6 billion, people familiar with the matter told Reuters on Thursday.

-protectionist measures as they aim to preserve revenue at a time of weakening
+measures as they aim to preserve revenue at a time of weakening commodity

 * EX-DIVS - Babcock, British Land, Burberry